ryanaltvater/generator-liquid/README.md

 ##### New environment (Staging or Production)

-1. Deploy the Liquid theme (build scripts, Git, FTP)
+1. Deploy the production-ready files (build script, Git, FTP)
 2. Under **Appearance**, click **Themes**
   - **Activate** the Liquid theme
 3. Click **Begin installing plugins** at the top of the page